The ‘Allan Prize’ Essay Competition

 - Forward thinking, impact and creativity – reflects creativity, progressiveness and a futuristic outlook.

-For entries from early career professionals, we’ll expect a greater demonstration of technical knowledge and understanding, than those from students or apprentices, along with industry reflections.
+For entries from early career professionals, we’ll expect a greater demonstration of technical knowledge and understanding, than those from transport students or apprentices, along with industry reflections.

 Entry Criteria

-- To enter the Early Careers Professional category, you must be within the first five years of your career in the intelligent transport industry (this can be over multiple roles).*
+- To enter the Early Careers Professional category, you must be within the first five years of your career in the intelligent transport industry. (this can be over multiple roles).*

 - ITS UK will only accept one entry per individual.

-- The word limit for each entry is 1,500.
-Entries over 1,500 words will be disqualified.
+- The word limit for each entry is 2,000.
+Entries over 2,000 words will be disqualified.
 Images, diagrams and graphs should be included within the essay body and will not contribute to the word limit.

 - Entries should be the sole work of the author.
 Plagiarism or use of others’ work will result in disqualification.
 Evidence and arguments from other sources should be fully referenced.